facebook/react-native-website/docs/testing.md

 ## Unit tests

-The lowest level at which you can test is unit testing.
 Unit tests cover the smallest parts of code, like individual functions or classes.

 When the object under test has any dependencies, you’ll often mock them out, as described in the next paragraph.